 The first lines of quilting are to prevent the quilt sandwich from shifting.

-To do this, you'll ditch quilt in the seam lines of the major elements of the quilt top, i.e. seam lines between blocks or along borders or sashing.
+To do this, ditch quilt in the seam lines of the major elements of the quilt top, i.e. seam lines between blocks or along borders or sashing.
 (You are not quilting within a block at this time.)

 If you've used a variety of fabrics in different colors and values (lights, mediums and darks), try using monofilament thread.
 Anchoring stitches are not meant to show.
 And stitching in the ditch with monofilament thread is less apt to show.

 This type of quilt is arranged with the blocks in horizontal rows, with or without sashing and borders.
+(Each block is made with four strips of fabric sewn long edge to long edge.)

 Make it a habit, as you learn how to machine quilt, to stitch the seam line that lies on the lengthwise grain (the most stable grain) of the backing fabric first.
-Then turn your quilt 90 degrees.
-Quilt the crosswise center most seam.
-These stitching lines form a "+" on the quilt top.

-If there is no seam in the very center, stitch the next one closest to the center, instead.
+If there is no seam in the very center, stitch the next one closest to the center instead.

 Note that each line is stitched from one side to the other.
-Do not quilt these lines out from the center.
-It will distort your quilt.

 This type of quilt is arranged with the blocks set in diagonal rows, with or without sashing and/or borders.
+Corner and setting triangles (pieced or cut from solid fabric) are used to turn the patchwork into a complete square or rectangle.

 The first lines of quilting are along the bias grain of the backing fabric.

 Bias can stretch as you stitch.
 To compensate and control the layers, use plenty of safety pins to baste.
+To save time, avoid pinning on the seams where you'll machine quilt first.

 For some quilts the stitching starts within the borders of the quilt.
-Hand knot or microstitch to begin and end these lines of quilting to secure the thread tails.(Figures 1, 3)
+Hand knot or microstitch to begin and end these lines of quilting to secure the thread tails.

-Lines of quilting that begin at the very edge of the quilt (the square diagonal set with no borders, Figure 2) should start and stop several stitches past the edges of the quilt top.
-These stitches will be secured when the binding is sewn to the quilt.
+Lines of quilting that begin at the very edge of the quilt, like the square diagonal set with no borders above, should start and stop several stitches past the outside edges of the quilt top.

 ...after these first stabilizing stitches are complete.

-Are there any tucks where the lines of quilting meet?
-Tucks on the back are a sign the quilt wasn't pin basted properly.
 Either not enough pins were used or the backing was not taut enough during the basting.
 Tucks, here, indicate you'll probably have tucks throughout the quilting.
-This is the time to rip out your stitching and re-baste your quilt top before there are too many problems.

 In the following illustrations, quilting lines shown in black were stitched in previous steps.